Part 1: An Introduction

 The second is that “belief” is not a logical function.
 One can make probabilistic statements about things — sometimes — but “belief” about something is entirely subjective.
 In medicine, questions about causality are often evaluated using the “Bradford Hill Criteria” that invoke things like dose relationship, temporality, and such.
 While these have been used as a checklist, Bradford-Hill called them “viewpoints,” not “criteria,” and pointed out that there is no algorithmic way to determine causality.
 Bradford-Hill denied that there were hard and fast rules for belief about causality, and noted that belief was fundamentally intuitive.

-The third is that the amount of evidence necessary for belief is a function of utility and importance to one’s immediate life — it is a cost-benefit issue.
-Thus, for instance, it is very important to know the facts when determining whether or not a mushroom you picked in the woods is safe to eat, because if you are wrong you may die.
+The third is that the amount of evidence necessary for belief is a function of utility and importance to one’s immediate life, not some absolute value.
+It is a cost-benefit issue.
+It is very important to know the facts when determining whether or not a mushroom you picked in the woods is safe to eat, because if you are wrong you may die.
 It’s not so important to have much information when deciding whether or not to believe there is sentient life on other planets in the universe, since it makes little difference in your life (probably).

 All of us have relatively small collections of “hard” information, and only slightly larger collections of “soft” data, but we have acres and acres of received information that we accept as “fact.”
 From that small collection of hard data, we sift through all the rest, choose what we like, and build this huge, largely coherent worldview.
-The key here is that because the really known data set is so small, most of our world view is either inferred or collected from accepted “facts” that other people with similar world views give us, that we accept mostly because it’s consistent with the world view we already have.
+The key here is that because the really known data set is so small, most of our world view is either inferred or collected from accepted “facts” that other people give us.
+We accept them mostly because they are consistent with the world view we already have.

 1.3 Every world view is different.

 Every person has a different world view.
-We are, in fact, islands, because we live in different perceptual worlds.
+Every man and woman *is* an island because we live in different perceptual worlds.
 Sometimes, the worlds of two people may be very similar and largely overlap, sometimes not.
 This reflects how we think in general.
 In his book on inference in intelligence work, Schum notes:

 (Schum DA.
 The evidential foundations of probabilistic reasoning 1 ed.
 New York:Wiley, John & Sons; 1994.)